 Wood paint on the other hand is formulated for interior and exterior wooden surfaces.
 These are ideally suited for painting wood products and not walls.

 Unlike wall paints, wood paints and lacquers get adhered better to wood’s surface like your wooden furniture, doors, windows, wood floors, etc.

-However these cannot resist scrub or washed as conveniently as wall paint.
+However, these cannot resist scrub or wash as conveniently as wall paint.

 Can You Apply Wall Paint Over Wood Surface?

-Although wall paint can be applied over wood surface, it is not an ideal choice.
+Although wall paint can be applied over wood surfaces, it is not an ideal choice.